carbon-language/carbon-lang/docs/project/groups.md

 # Carbon: Groups

-These are groups used by the Carbon language, listed here for central tracking.
+These are groups used by the Carbon Language project, listed here for central tracking.

 We use a mix of: